jenglEXE/fliplens/NOTES.md

 - Dropped direct listing creation on external platforms — requires API access we don't have.
 Replaced with listing draft generator that user posts manually.

+- Request to your API
+- Check cache
+    - In chache: return
+    - Check database
+        - In database: return
+        - Search ebay (BeautifulSoup)
+            - Set cache
+            - Set database
+            - return

+Think about shape of data